- Home

 AbilityNet is a registered charity in England and Wales that works to improve the lives of disabled people by helping them use digital technology at home, work, or in education.

-For further help and information on coping with hearing loss, you might like to have a browse of this list of useful UK resources from Hearing Link.
+For further help and information on coping with hearing loss, you might like to browse this list of useful UK resources from Hearing Link.

 Final thoughts…

-Around 40% of people aged over 50 in the UK will experience some form of hearing loss.
+Over half the UK population aged 55+ has some form of hearing loss.
 But often, people may be unsure when, where, and how to ask for help.
 For example, it may be difficult for them to manage and accept when they’re struggling with hearing loss, especially when facing it for the first time.

-But to limit the impact that hearing loss has on quality of life, there are various options and steps to take that can help make things a little easier.
-For example, ear specialists and doctors can advise you on the best medical options, support groups can help you connect with other people struggling with hearing loss, and friends and family can help you share your emotions and identify ways to make communication easier.
+But to limit the daily impact of hearing loss, there are small practical steps you can take to make it a little easier.
+For example, ear specialists and doctors can advise you on the best medical options, support groups can help you connect with others struggling with hearing loss, and friends and family can help you identify ways to make communication easier.